 Tips for Using Grammar Games in Class Successfully

-Organization.
 The first thing you should do when start teaching a preschool or elementary school ESL class is to figure out how to organize your class.
 For the younger students you'll want to change your activities every five to ten minutes because they have shorter attention spans.
 If you don't change your activities, they'll soon start losing interest.
 As you get towards the higher elementary grades, you can expand the time you spend per activity.
 The best way to gauge this is to pay attention to your class for the first few days to see what length of time works the best for them.
 Additionally, try to have everything ready to go before the students enter the classroom.
 That way you can go from activity to activity with minimal downtime.
 This is essential as you can lose control of the class if you do not keep them occupied.

-Expectations.
 If you notice that your class is getting noisy or rambunctious, it's time to change activities.
 Kids of this age like to be active; in order to balance out the energy levels in the classroom, alternate between active activities and quiet activities.

 Be careful how you use activities that require fine motor skills - or more importantly pay attention to your expectations for activities that require fine motor skills.
 Children in preschool and early elementary are just learning to write in their own languages.
 This is not the best time to expect them to write in a foreign language as well.
 As they progress through elementary school, however, you can begin using games and activities that require them to write small amounts.

-Variation.
-You want to make sure your activities appeal to all sorts learning styles, so even when you are using games to teach grammar you'll want to vary the types of things you expect your students to do.
+Make sure your activities appeal to all sorts learning styles, so even when you are using games to teach grammar you'll want to vary the types of things you expect your students to do.
 For preschool and early elementary grades, stick to games that use talking, listening, looking and moving.
 For middle and high elementary, you can continue to use games that use talking, listening, looking and moving and add in some games that use writing and reading.

 Going along with this same idea, think about what children learn from the easiest.
 Television commercials are short and catchy and the most memorable are the ones that are repeated often.
 Keep these characteristics in mind when you are teaching grammar to your students - incorporate these characteristics into your daily activities.

-Respect.
 To make games work for you and your class, be sure to operate your class with the utmost respect - both to and from students.
 This includes teaching your students from the very start that you expect respect at all times.
 This includes giving encouragement and following the rules.